Jordan Pruitt: 2006–2012: Career beginnings, label changes

+She has released two albums, the debut, No Ordinary Girl (2007), followed by a second, Permission to Fly (2008).
+Her debut single, "Outside Looking In", charted on the US Billboard 100 at number 77.
 In June 2006, Pruitt's debut single, "Outside Looking In", was released to promote the Disney Channel TV film Read It and Weep.
 Her debut studio album, No Ordinary Girl, was released on February 6, 2007, and peaked at number 64 on the US Billboard 200 chart in the United States.

 On selected dates, Pruitt toured as the opening act of The Cheetah Girls during their 2006 tour.
 She also took part in all tour dates of the High School Musical: The Concert in 2006 and 2007.
 Pruitt was featured on the main theme song for the 2007 Disney film Jump In!, titled "Jump to the Rhythm".
 In 2009, Pruitt also toured with Demi Lovato on the Demi Lovato: Live In Concert tour.

 Pruitt's second studio album, Permission to Fly, was released on July 22, 2008.
 Pruitt also recorded the song "Take to the Sky" for the soundtrack of the film Tinker Bell and the Lost Treasure.
 Her cover of "This Christmas" appeared in the compilation album All Wrapped Up Vol. 2.

 In February 2011, it was confirmed that Pruitt was no longer under contract with Hollywood Records but was signed to Jonas Records.
 Pruitt premiered her song "Shy Boy" on March 1 via Facebook and YouTube.
 It was later confirmed the version of "Shy Boy" released on March 1 was a demo version, and it was only released for promotional use; however, a real version of the song would be on her upcoming album.
 In April 2011, another new song entitled "What a Feeling" was leaked.
 It was expected to be on her new album.
 On July 5, Pruitt posted a preview of a new song, "Something's Gotta Give", on her YouTube account.

 On September 2, 2012, Pruitt announced on her official website, and at the beginning of a video of her performing "My Love Is Like a Star" by Demi Lovato, that she would be offering seven unreleased songs, one song a day for a week, accompanied with a music video.
 On October 12, 2012, Pruitt made a YouTube video titled "R.I.P Amanda Todd", after finding out that Amanda Todd's last YouTube video was of her singing Pruitt's song "Outside Looking In" before she had committed suicide.
 Pruitt went on to say she hoped people would fight to stop bullying and cyber-bullying and that her thoughts and prayers were with Todd's family.